-We always have an exciting line up of both local, national and international speakers.
+We always have an exciting line up of both local and national speakers.
 We can’t wait for you to hear what they have to say!
 Keep watching as we unveil those who are coming…

 Dr Sam Bloore